-Sea ice classification from remote sensing and especially SAR instruments have been used for monitoring the Arctic sea ice for multiple decades, with automation being proposed as early as the mid eighties by Fily and Rothrock (1986).
-However, even with the inception of advanced machine learning methods and modern data analysis, there does not yet exist a universally reliable classifier to retrieve sea ice classes from radar imagery.
-The potential for such a classifier is obvious: Humans are not able to match the speed and precision of an automated algorithm.
-Until now, however, this potential has yet to be fully unlocked; Human-generated ice charts (for an overview regard the World Meteorologial Organizations overview by JCOMM (2017)) are still dominant in operational usage, despite the considerable amount of research that has been focused on the subject.
+Sea ice classification from remote sensing and especially synthetic aperture radar (SAR) instruments has been used for monitoring the Arctic sea ice for multiple decades, with automation being proposed as early as the mid-eighties by Fily and Rothrock (1986).
+However, even with the inception of advanced machine learning methods and modern data analysis, a universally reliable classifier does not yet exist to retrieve sea ice classes from radar imagery.
+The potential for such a classifier is obvious, as humans are not able to match the speed and precision of an automated algorithm.
+Until now, however, this potential has yet to be fully unlocked.
+Human-generated ice charts (see the World Meteorological Organization overview by JCOMM, 2017) are still dominant in operational usage, despite the considerable amount of research that has been focused on the subject.
 These products unfortunately can provide only coarse approximate labels of the sea ice.
-For cross-cutting research, a more detailed and
+For cross-cutting research, a more detailed and higher resolution of classification would be preferable and should be possible given the spatial resolution of the SAR sensors.
+As a human analyst generating an ice chart has only limited time to annotate a SAR scene, such high-resolution labels are not contained in the ice charts.
+Leads, for example, hot spots of ocean and atmosphere interaction (and thus of particular interest for the energy budgets), are generally not labelled in operational ice charting.
+At this point, with many different classifiers having been proposed and developed, in-

-1Remote Sensing Technology Institute, German Aerospace Center (DLR), Bremen, Germany
+&lt;sup>1Remote Sensing Technology Institute, German Aerospace Center (DLR), Bremen, Germany

-2Institute of Environmental Physics, University of Bremen, Bremen, Germany
+&lt;sup>2Institute of Environmental Physics, University of Bremen, Bremen, Germany

-3National Center for Climate Research, Danish Meteorological Institute (DMI), Copenhagen, Denmark
+&lt;sup>3National Center for Climate Research, Danish Meteorological Institute (DMI), Copenhagen, Denmark

-4Department of Geography, University of Calgary, Calgary, Canada
+&lt;sup>4Department of Geography, University of Calgary, Calgary, Canada